yfedyai/vue-realtime-chat/README.md

    - detect when other users start typing

 ChatKit service has a back-end interface that will allows us to manage users, permissions and rooms

+Use these test accounts to try DEMO:
+  - testusr1
+  - testusr2
+  - testusr3
+  - testusr4

 ## Project setup
 ```
 npm install